bbye98/mdcraft/paper/paper.md

 # Acknowledgements

-We acknowledge contributions from Alec Glisman in the development of this package.
-Zhen-Gang Wang acknowledges funding from Hong Kong Quantum AI Lab, AIR\@InnoHK of the Hong Kong Government.
+We acknowledge contributions from Alec Glisman in the development of this package and financial support from Hong Kong Quantum AI Lab, AIR\@InnoHK of the Hong Kong Government.

 # References